Korail Class 321000: Second batch

 The second batch of Class 321000 trains were introduced following the Gyeongui·Jungang Line's eastward extension from Paldang to Guksu station.
 The second batch trains were formed from the surplus of cars resulting from the shortening of trains 321-01~321-14 from 10 to eight cars; 28 cars were left over for an available total of four additional trains (4 new cars were made to bring the total number of available cars to 32 cars, or four 8-car trains).

 The second batch trains are numbered 321-15~321-18.
-All trains had their overhead LED display monitors replaced with LCD display monitors on the sides (above the doors).
+All trains had their overhead LED monitors replaced with LCD monitors on the sides (above the doors).
 Train 321-18 uses four newly made cars due to the lack of available cars.